siberianfox/g2wiki/G2-Gcode-Dialect---Operating-Model.md

-Operating Model
+##Operating Model
-	The operating model is used to simplify and reduce the number of functions that must be handled from Gcode.
-	Gcode is used only for functions that must run at "Job" time.
-Setup, configuration and control functions are handled in JSON.
+The following operating model is used to simplify and reduce the number of functions that must be handled from within Gcode.
+In short, use Gcode only for functions that must run at "Job" time.
+Setup, configuration functions, and run-time overrides (controls) are handled in JSON.

-	However, in keeping with 50+ years of CNC practice, there are some exceptions that are noted.
+However, in keeping with 50+ years of CNC practice, Gcode has some exceptions to these (perhaps too neat) categories that are noted.
+When that occurs we follow Gcode practice and try not to invent anything new.

-	The layers of the model are:
-Use:
+##Model layers

-JSON	1)	Job control and high-level user interface functions
+- Job control and high-level user interface functions

 		Job control functions - e.g. define job parameters, Start/stop job, report on job progress, display runtime messages to users
 		File handling functions - e.g. get a file, run a file, SD card functions, etc.
 		Web communications - e.g. HTML5, config pages, etc.